greenplum-db/gpdb-archive/gpdb-doc/markdown/analytics/pl_python.html.md

 When you prepare an execution plan using the PL/Python module the plan is automatically saved.
 See the Postgres Server Programming Interface \(SPI\) documentation for information about the execution plans [https://www.postgresql.org/docs/12/spi.html](https://www.postgresql.org/docs/12/spi.html).

-To make effective use of saved plans across function calls you use one of the Python persistent storage dictionaries SD or GD.
+To make effective use of saved plans across function calls you use one of the Python persistent storage dictionaries `SD` or `GD`.

-The global dictionary SD is available to store data between function calls.
+The global dictionary `SD` is available to store data between function calls.
 This variable is private static data.
-The global dictionary GD is public data, available to all Python functions within a session.
+The global dictionary `GD` is public data, available to all Python functions within a session.
 Use GD with care.

 Each function gets its own execution environment in the Python interpreter, so that global data and function arguments from `myfunc` are not available to `myfunc2`.
-The exception is the data in the GD dictionary, as mentioned previously.
+The exception is the data in the `GD` dictionary, as mentioned previously.

-This example uses the SD dictionary:
+This example uses the `SD` dictionary:

 ```
 CREATE FUNCTION usesavedplan() RETURNS trigger AS $$
   if SD.has_key("plan"):
     plan = SD["plan"]
   else:
     plan = plpy.prepare("SELECT 1")
     SD["plan"] = plan

     # rest of function

 $$ LANGUAGE plpython3u;
 ```

 ### <a id="topic_s3d_vc4_xt"></a>Handling Python Errors and Messages

 The Python module `plpy` implements these functions to manage errors and messages: